-

 Mr. Jackie, Ms. Erika, and Ms. Esther

-For roughly the month of March, the children and their teachers will be exploring and studying the following unit – “Buildings.”
+For roughly the month of April, the children and their teachers will be exploring and studying the following unit – “Wheels.”

-The children will begin their investigation by discussing and sharing what they already know about buildings.
-This will help gauge how our study will progress and what knowledge we are all bringing and working with.
-The children and their teachers will also take this time to develop any specific questions they have about buildings.
-During the first part of the investigation, the children will heavily focus on the buildings in their immediate community/neighborhood.
+o The children will begin their investigation by discussing and sharing what they already know about wheels.
+The children and their teachers will also take this time to develop any specific questions they have about wheels.
+They will discuss the wheels that they may see in their everyday life which not only include the wheels of different types of transportation and vehicles, but even wheels on simple machines and tools.

 -